ballerina-platform/ballerina-distribution/examples/function-types/function_types.md

 # Function types
-In Ballerina, function type is a separate basic type.
+In Ballerina, the function type is a separate basic type.
 The syntax for a function type looks like a function definition without a function name.

-When assigning a function value to a variable of function type, the function signatures must be equal.
-However, parameters may have default values in either the function value or the function type, or both.
+When assigning a function value to a variable of the function type, the function signatures must be equal.
+However, parameters may have default values in either the function value or the function type or both.
 If a default value is provided in both the function value and function type, the default value in the function type will be used when the function is invoked.

 ::: code function_types.bal :::